 The content of this course will deal with the impact of biological knowledge on the issues of society and culture.
 Examples of the topics to be discussed are as follows: the influence of the concepts of evolution on human thought and society; medical science and its manipulation of the human body; gene pool alteration and the resultant restructuring of life; agricultural science and its effect on nutrition and human population; impact of the alteration of the environment on the biological world.
-3 class hours a week for one semester.
+(Offered every year).